strikeout/mylar/README.md

 Luckily this is easy with the new package system.

 ````
-    // copy or symlink everything in /packages
+    // copy or symlink everything in /packages to
-    // to your meteor project's packages folder
+    // your meteor project's packages folder

     // copy
     cp -R packages/* /your/project/packages/

-    // link
+    // symlink
     find packages/* -type d -maxdepth 0 -mindepth 0 -exec ln -s '{}' /your/project/packages/ \;

 ````